stargate/stargate/DEV_GUIDE.md

 Note: Integration tests use `ccm` to start transient storage nodes that are normally destroyed at the end of the test run.
 However, if the test JVM is killed during execution, the external storage node may continue running and may interfere with subsequent test executions.
-In this case the transient storage process needs to be stopped manually (e.g. by using the `kill` command).
+In this case, the transient storage process needs to be stopped manually (e.g. by using the `kill` command).

 ### Ordinary Execution